0xMYsteRy/INTP-SELF/README.md

 ## Circle
 Normally we disconnect with low frequency and dont even bother to connect to social norm. </br>
 As great observance we study you more and more until we're ready to let you in.  </br>
-If you can patiently wait, you'll earn yourself a loyal human whom we allow to with information we're ready to share anytime, only if you are interested that is. </br>
+If you can patiently wait, you'll earn yourself a loyal human.
+We share information at anytime, only if you are interested that is. </br>
 INTPs can detect lies very quickly.
 The energy does not lie.
 We adopt the ability to sense human energy quickly.
 Just be honest. </br>